saumitrav/db562/README.md

 # db562
-This is the first part of the project as a part of UB Database Systems course in Summer 2016.
+This is the database systems project as a part of UB Database Systems (CSE 562) course in Summer 2016.